osedoe/CodeWarsChallenges/SpanishConjugator/readme.md

 Personal suffixes
 The personal suffixes changes depending of the Infinitive suffix.

-If the infinitive suffix is AR the personal suffixes are:
+### If the infinitive suffix is AR the personal suffixes are

 * first person singular (Yo / I): -o
 * second person singular (Tú / You): -as